sudorob0/Scheduler-App/README.md

-# Appointment-Manger-App
+# Scheduler-App
-Appointment Manager App is a desktop application that is able to schedule, store, and manage appoitments.<br /> It has an SQL database backend and a GUI frontend.<br />
+This Appointment manager app is a desktop application that is able to schedule, store, and manage appoitments.<br /> It has an SQL database backend and a GUI frontend.<br />

 Author Robert Uhl<br />